4 Challenges in Contract Management and How Digital Collaboration Can Overcome Them

 At the same time, individual initiatives adopted by a department or one of your teams are a fairly reliable indicator of weaknesses in your IT concept.
 Use solutions that cover as many requirements as possible from a single source – and opt for standard solutions from market leaders.
 Contract management is not going to set you apart from your competitors, so avoid experiments and rely on proven solutions.

-At EASY SOFTWARE, we listened very carefully to our customers and analyzed their needs.
-The result: EASY Contract – a complete solution for contract management, founded upon two decades of experience and development work.
+At easy, we listened very carefully to our customers and analyzed their needs.
+The result: easy contract – a complete solution for contract management, founded upon two decades of experience and development work.
 We haven’t reached the end of the road yet, though.
 Since we can’t cover all the requirements in-house, we integrate the most popular digital solutions on the market via an API.

-This way, our customers can now share their contracts with a contractual partner and process them together using Google Drive and Microsoft OneDrive.
-EASY Contract users can control the signature process for the legally valid electronic signature directly in the application using DocuSign.
+This way, our customers can now share their contracts with a contractual partner and process them together using Google Drive and Microsoft OneDrive. easy contract users can control the signature process for the legally valid electronic signature directly in the application using FP Sign or DocuSign.

 4. False Security Instead of Legal Certainty